waifu-motivator/waifu-motivator-plugin/README.md

   <img src="screenshots/motivate_me.png" alt="Waifu Motivation On-demand">
 </p>

+## Offline Mode

+Take your *Waifu* with you as you go.
+You have the ability to write code off the grid and still get motivation events!

 ## Plugin Settings

+Your new *Waifu* is pretty chatty, sometimes that is okay and sometimes it is not.
-Of course, not all the time you're okay with your *Waifu*, there are bad times after all and sometimes you'll get annoyed by them and not wanting to hear anything from them.
-You can configure it through the settings (`Settings | Other Settings | Waifu Motivator`).
+Thankfully, you have the ability to configure what your waifu does via the settings menu (`Settings | Other Settings | Waifu Motivator`).

 ![Waifu Settings](screenshots/waifu_motivator_settings.png)